GIfatahTH/states_rebuilder/README.md

 * To save a singleton that will be available for all applications, insert the `Injector` widget in the top widget tree.
 It is possible to set the `isLazy` parameter to false to instantiate the injected class the time of injection.

 * To save a singleton that will be used by a branch of the widget tree, insert the `Injector` widget just above the branch.
 Each time you get into the branch, a singleton is registered and when you get out of it, the singleton will be destroyed.
+Making profit of the behavior, you can clean injected models by defining a `dispose()` method inside them and set the parameter `disposeModels` of the `Injector`to true.

 * With `Injector`, you can inject futures and use `whenConnectionState` to display useful information to the user and finally you can get the registered raw singleton using `Injector.get` method anywhere in the app.
 This is useful for instantiating plug-ins such as `SharedPreferences`.
 So you do not have to make the `main` function async and wait before calling `runApp` and use `WidgetsFlutterBinding.ensureInitialized()`.
 For example, you can show a splash screen informing the user that something is instantiating and display a helping error message if a plug-in fails to initialize.